zhentaoshi/Econ5821/README.md

 This course is design for students with economics training while are new to heavy duty data tasks.
 Programming experience is helpful, but not prerequisite.

+This repository contains all the slides and the accompanying data and scripts (in the folder `data_example`).

 ## Textbooks

 * [RDS] Wickham, Hadley and Grolemund, Garrett (2016).
 R for Data Science: Import, Tidy, Transform, Visualize, and Model Data.
 O’Reilly Media, Inc. (Open access at https://r4ds.had.co.nz/)